Iowa vs. Seton Hall College Basketball Predictions & Picks - November 24

 Iowa Performance Insights

-- The Hawkeyes have a +67 scoring differential, topping opponents by 13.4 points per game.
-They're putting up 89.4 points per game to rank 15th in college basketball and are allowing 76.0 per outing to rank 279th in college basketball.
+- The Hawkeyes average 89.4 points per game (12th in college basketball) while giving up 76 per contest (278th in college basketball).
+They have a +67 scoring differential overall and outscore opponents by 13.4 points per game.

-- Iowa is 63rd in the nation at 37.6 rebounds per game.
-That's similar to the 36.6 its opponents average.
+- Iowa records 37.6 rebounds per game (61st in college basketball) compared to the 36.6 of its opponents.

-- The Hawkeyes rank 53rd in college basketball by averaging 103.2 points per 100 possessions on offense, and defensively are 169th in college basketball, allowing 87.7 points per 100 possessions.
+- The Hawkeyes rank 56th in college basketball with 103.2 points scored per 100 possessions, and 165th in college basketball defensively with 87.7 points conceded per 100 possessions.

-- Iowa has committed 8.0 turnovers per game (seventh in college basketball action), 6.0 fewer than the 14.0 it forces on average (89th in college basketball).
+- Iowa wins the turnover battle by six per game, committing eight (sixth in college basketball) while its opponents average 14.

 Seton Hall Performance Insights

-- The Pirates have a +79 scoring differential, topping opponents by 15.8 points per game.
-They're putting up 77.2 points per game, 155th in college basketball, and are allowing 61.4 per contest to rank 32nd in college basketball.
+- The Pirates outscore opponents by 15.8 points per game (posting 77.2 points per game, 153rd in college basketball, and giving up 61.4 per outing, 30th in college basketball) and have a +79 scoring differential.

-- Seton Hall wins the rebound battle by 10.0 boards on average.
-It records 37.4 rebounds per game, 67th in college basketball, while its opponents pull down 27.4.
+- The 37.4 rebounds per game Seton Hall accumulates rank 65th in college basketball, 10 more than the 27.4 its opponents pull down.

-- Seton Hall makes 5.0 three-pointers per game (329th in college basketball), 2.4 fewer than its opponents.
-It is shooting 29.1% from beyond the arc (293rd in college basketball) and its opponents are shooting 28.0%.
+- Seton Hall knocks down 5 three-pointers per game (330th in college basketball) while shooting 29.1% from deep (297th in college basketball).
+It is making 2.4 fewer threes than its opponents, who drain 7.4 per game at 28%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.